peteroupc/peteroupc.github.io/colorgen.md

 Although many RGB working spaces are linearized by _gamma decoding_, sRGB is different; the formula to use to linearize sRGB colors (the sRGB _transfer function_) is similar to, but is not, applying a gamma exponent of 2.2.

 The following methods linearize and de-linearize sRGB colors.
-(Note that `0.4045` and `0.0031308` are those of the sRGB standard of the International Electrotechnical Commission; the sRGB proposal has different values for these thresholds.)
+(Note that `0.4045` and `0.0031308` are those of IEC 61966-2-1, the official sRGB standard; the sRGB proposal has different values for these thresholds.)

     // Convert a color component from nonlinearized to linearized RGB METHOD LinearFromsRGB(c)